A timeline of 19th-century America

 “

-Do Your Duty to Your Brothers and Sisters,” by Lydia Sigourney (
+Do Your Duty to Your Brothers and Sisters,” Lydia Sigourney (

 Youth’s Magazine [Cincinnati, Ohio]; July 7)